demisto/content-docs/docs/integrations/pycharm-plugin.md

 In general, you do not need to update Cortex XSOAR mock files.
 When there is an important update to the mock files, we will announce it in the plugin release notes.

-You might want manually update the mock files after content updates, in which `CommonPythonServer` and `CommonServerUserPython` files are changed or updated.
+You might want to manually update the mock files after content updates, in which `CommonPythonServer` and `CommonServerUserPython` files are changed or updated.
 Manually updating the mock files updates the files in your local environment.

 To update the Cortex XSOAR mock files, select **Tools > Cortex XSOAR Plugin Setup**, and click Update **Cortex XSOAR Mocks**.